 - Store your peaches on the counter NOT in the fridge until they ripen.

 My trick for making this Peach Salsa recipe is to keep it easy by using a small food chopper.
 I put everything for the salsa in it except for the peaches.
-It creates a perfect finely chopped up consistency for the salsa.
-Just don't over chop!
+It creates a perfect finely chopped-up consistency for the salsa.
+Just don't over-chop!
 It also saves lots and lots of chopping time.
 Here's how to make the salsa step by step.
 Keep scrolling for the printable recipe.

 - Cut your peaches into small bites.
 Roughly chop the rest of your vegetables.

-- Put the roughly chopped red onion, cilantro, and jalapeno in a food processer and chop until you get the right consistency.
+- Put the roughly chopped red onion, cilantro, and jalapeno in a food processor and chop until you get the right consistency.
 Add the tomato and chop again.